DrPlanner: Diagnosis and Repair of Motion Planners for Automated Vehicles Using Large Language Models: Preliminaries

 We refer to the vehicle for which trajectories are planned as the \textit{ego vehicle}.
-As illustrated in Fig.~\ref{fig:cr_scenario}, motion planning algorithms are tasked with ensuring that the ego vehicle travels from an initial state to a goal region within a specified time \cite{Althoff2017a}.
-Additionally, the solution, denoted by $\chi$, must satisfy common and safety-relevant requirements, such as being drivable, collision-free, and rule-compliant \cite{PekIV20, YuanfeiLin2022a}.
-Meanwhile, the motion planner typically minimizes a given objective function $J(\chi)$, e.g., by penalizing the travel time or passenger discomfort \cite[Sec.
+As illustrated in Fig.~\ref{fig:cr_scenario}, motion planning algorithms are tasked with ensuring that the ego vehicle travels from an initial state to a goal region within a specified time~\cite{Althoff2017a}.
+The motion planner typically minimizes a given objective function $J(\chi)$, e.g., by penalizing the travel time or passenger discomfort \cite[Sec.
 IV]{Paden2016}.
-Finally, we denote a motion planner by $\mathtt{M}$ and a motion planning problem by $\mathtt{{P}}$.
+Simultaneously, the solution, denoted by $\chi$, must satisfy common and safety-relevant requirements, such as being drivable, collision-free, and rule-compliant \cite{PekIV20, YuanfeiLin2022a}.
+Subsequently, we denote a motion planner by $\mathtt{M}$ and a motion planning problem by $\mathtt{{P}}$.